 a9s RabbitMQ for Pivotal Platform

-This documentation describes the a9s RabbitMQ for Pivotal Cloud Foundry (PCF) tile. a9s RabbitMQ for PCF enables on-demand provisioning of VM-based, dedicated RabbitMQ servers and clusters.
-Developers can create instances of a RabbitMQ server or cluster using Apps Manager or the Cloud Foundry Command Line interface (cf CLI) and bind these instances to an app.
-Depending on your service plan, a service instance may be associated with a single, dedicated VM or a cluster spread across multiple VMs.
+This documentation describes the a9s RabbitMQ for Pivotal Cloud Foundry (PCF) tile. a9s RabbitMQ for PCF enables on-demand provisioning of VM-based dedicated RabbitMQ servers and clusters.
+Developers can create clustered and single node RabbitMQ service instances, using Apps Manager or the Cloud Foundry Command Line Interface, and bind them to apps.
+A service instance may be associated with a single dedicated VM or a cluster spread across multiple VMs.
 You can choose between single VM and clustered RabbitMQ services instances with service plans.